pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2024-12-21-cookie-dough.md

 - You can also used dates (or raisins or figs) if you prefer.
 Blend together the nut butter with 1/2 cup (80 g) of dates until smooth, and transfer to a bowl.
 Mix in the rest of the ingredients, but reduce the oat flour to 1 cup (90 g)

+- Replace 1/4 cup (20 g) oat flour with cocoa powder for a double chocolate cookie dough

 - For the chocolate, you can go with either dark chocolate chips or chopped chunks of dark chocolate.
 You can also try sugar free chocolate chips, chopped up <a href="/recipes/chocolate-bar">Sugar Free Chocolate Bar</a>, raisins, or chopped nuts

 - Use a cookie scoop or a spoon to scoop your dough onto a plate (about 20 g each).
 Roll with your hands into a ball, and store in the fridge